claudiavinci/pqc_parallel_hpc/README.md

 # pqc_parallel_hpc

-Parallelization of Post-Quantum Cryptography ML-KEM-768 using MPI and OpenMP.
+Parallelization of Post-Quantum Cryptography ML-KEM-768 Workload using MPI and OpenMP.

 ## Requirements